JJ/hoborg/text/text.md

-So we stopped there at the watering depot and everybody was down their carriages to stretch their legs, clowns started shooting at a tree trunk just for the hell of it, and from between a flatbed and a carriage, so black with soot she seemed almost beautiful, there came our friend Tracy.
+So we stopped there at the watering depot and everybody was down their carriages to stretch their legs, clowns started shooting at a tree trunk just for the hell of it, elephants were bellowing and from between a flatbed and a carriage, so black with soot she seemed almost beautiful, there came our friend Tracy.

-A few moments later there she was in front of me, after going down the command line from manager to ringmaster to whoever wanted to be in charge of her.
-Which, by default, happened to be me.
+Somebody fetched me and a few moments later, there she was in front of me, after the find went down the command line from manager to ringmaster to whoever wanted to be in charge of her.
+Which, barring anybody else, happened to be me.

 I was pissed at the beginning.
 She was a piece of work, and she was white on top of that.
 But she knew how to earn a living if we only